Jahanzaib Ansari knows about being an outsider at work.

 “[Generation Z workers] are actively paying attention to what companies have been saying over the years,” Snow says.
 “Attracting today’s top talent starts with culture, and today’s applicants are looking at companies, not jobs or positions, first when thinking about applying.”

-None of the programs were geared toward retaining employees or ensuring the success of diverse hires.
+None of the programs were geared toward retaining employees or ensuring the success of hires from diverse backgrounds.
 Managers received no training on managing, leading, motivating and communicating with people from all walks of life.

-At one organization, Shanks' manager introduced her and another new worker to the African American employee resource group (ERG).
+At one organization, Shanks' manager introduced her and another new worker to the African American employee resource group.
 Shanks' colleague was a Brazilian immigrant with mixed ancestry who didn't identify as African American or Black, but instead as Latina.

 "My manager made so many assumptions," Shanks recalls.
 "I know her intentions were in the right place, but instead of making our actual team environment one built on inclusivity and belonging, it seemed like she was trying to tell us where we could find 'our people.' "